thedava/minecraft-docker/README.md

 * Detach from container: `Ctrl + P` `Ctrl + Q`

+## Start

+Create a .env file and change the settings according to your needs.
+Use the `up.sh` (or simply `docker-compose up`) to start the server.

 ## Backup

 The backup mechanism will synchronize the server data folder with another folder ("backups/_work") and will create an archive of that folder.
 The sychronization of the server will always be incremental but the archive will always contain a full backup of the server.